 Learn to communicate better and gain an understanding of British culture.
 You'll explore

-You will develop your skills so you can continue your learning when you finish your course.
+You'll develop your skills so you can continue your learning when you finish your course.

 Youll gain skills in the following areas: